On two-sided skew braces: Two-sided skew braces

-Now let $A$ be any two-sided skew brace such that $(A,+)$ satisfies the maximum condition on subgroups.
+Next, let $A$ be any two-sided skew brace such that $(A,+)$ satisfies the maximum condition on subgroups.
 Then both $(A/(A^2\cap A^2_\op),+)$ and $(A^2\cap A^2_\op,+)$ satisfy the maximum condition on subgroups.
 As $A/(A^2\cap A^2_\op)$ is weakly trivial and $A^2\cap A^2_\op$ is a two-sided brace, we find that $(A/(A^2\cap A^2_\op),\circ)$ and $(A^2\cap A^2_\op,\circ)$ satisfy the maximum condition on subgroups.
 It follows that $(A,\circ)$ satisfies the maximum condition on subgroups.
-A similar argument proves the other implication. \end{proof} It is natural to ask if \cref{theorem: additive iff multiplicative noetherian} can be generalized in the following way. \begin{question} Let $A$ be a two-sided skew brace that satisfies the maximum condition on subskew braces.
-Are the conditions from \cref{theorem: additive iff multiplicative noetherian} always satisfied? \end{question} For weakly trivial skew braces, this question can easily be answered affirmatively.
+The other implication is proved similarly. \end{proof} It is natural to ask if \cref{theorem: additive iff multiplicative noetherian} can be generalized in the following way. \begin{question} Let $A$ be a two-sided skew brace that satisfies the maximum condition on subskew braces.
+Does this imply that the equivalent conditions of \cref{theorem: additive iff multiplicative noetherian} are satisfied? \end{question} For weakly trivial skew braces, this question can easily be answered affirmatively.
 The question therefore remains whether the same is true for all two-sided braces.